 This mechanism can affect the ball’s trajectory depending on your speed.
-The fast you do it, the lower the shot will be.
+The faster you do it, the lower the shot will be.

 Step 7: Pull the downswing to the left

 Shot the ball low and left- that’s what you must do in the final stage of hitting a golf stinger.
 Move your hand and wrist to the left and shot to the left of your target.
 This move allows your weight to be transferred to the left as you hit the ball.
-You’ll see the finishing is relatively lower on the left resulting in a perfect stinger.
+The finishing is lower on the left, resulting in a lower stinger.

 How to Hit a Stinger Off the Tee